-In June 2014 Facebook users began seeing posts pointing to a purported video clip entitled “You Will Not
+In June 2014 Facebook users began seeing posts pointing to a purported video clip entitled “You Will Not Use

 The image itself is a hoax, a fabrication that imitates a notorious fake photograph of a supposed ‘breast rash caused by South American larvae’ (created by merging a picture of a lotus seed pod with a picture of a human shoulder) which has been circulating on the Internet since 2003 and that was earlier used as the subject of a Twitter jape:

-The referenced video does not exist, and the purpose of the current hoax is to serve as a lure in leading users to yet another survey scam: those who click through on the teaser link hoping to view the Head & Shoulders video are instead taken to a screen that forces them to first share the link with others on Facebook and/or verify their age by completing a survey that promises a $100 VISA Gift Card for its completion:
+The referenced video does not exist, and the purpose of the hoax was to serve as a lure in leading users to yet another survey scam: those who clicked through on the teaser link hoping to view the

-Of course, getting that “free” $100 gift card requires — as explained in tiny type at the bottom of the survey page — that participants first sign up for several different offers, each of which requires them to purchase something, subscribe to something, or apply (and be accepted for) a credit card or loan:
+Of course, getting that “free” $100 gift card required — as explained in tiny type at the bottom of the survey page — that participants first sign up for several different offers, each of which required them to purchase something, subscribe to something, or apply (and be accepted for) a credit card or loan: